3D Interface Models for Rayleigh-Taylor Problems: Introduction

 \section{Introduction}

 Rayleigh-Taylor instability (RTI) occurs when the interface between two fluids of different density is subjected to a normal pressure gradient.
-Geometric complexity is an essential feature of (RTI), especially in three space dimensions.
 When a fluid undergoes RTI, vorticity is deposited on the material interface separating the two fluids.
-This interface vorticity then initiates the Kelvin-Helmholtz instability (KHI), which causes the interface to roll up into extremely complex shapes.
-Accurately simulating such behavior requires maintaining a sharp discontinuity in density across the interface, while at the same time faithfully representing the interface geometry.
-The rectangular cells of Eulerian differencing schemes are ill-suited to the highly curved geometry of RTI problems, and often introduce spurious KHI spirals which obscure the form of the primary instability.
-Indeed, a look at the bewildering variety of behaviors observed in the excellent comparative study of Liska and Wendroff \cite{LiWe2003} demonstrates that high-order methods such as WENO and PPM, set on structured Cartesian meshes, can be susceptible to spurious small-scale KHI.
+This interface vorticity then initiates the Kelvin-Helmholtz instability (KHI), which causes the interface to roll-up into extremely complex shapes.
+RTI is fundamental to a wide variety of complex physical processes, and is often coupled to the effects of electromagnetism, gravity, reaction chemistry, or combustion, as well as the effects of shock waves and Richtmeyer-Meshkov instability.
+For a comprehensive review of the state of the art in the theory, computation, and application of RTI, see the two-part review of \citet{Zh2017-2,Zh2017-1}.

-To improve accuracy, methods such as marker-and-cell \cite{Da1967} and volume-of-fluid \cite{HiNi1981} use either marker particles or a marker function in addition to an Eulerian grid to track the interface.
-Similarly, front-tracking methods, which use a triangular mesh that advects with the fluid velocity, have shown considerable success \cite{TrUn1991}.
-When the fluids are inviscid, incompressible, and irrotational in their respective bulks, the 3D Euler equations can be written as boundary integral equations involving only the interface position and the vortex sheet density on the interface.
-In three dimensions, these nonlocal integral equations were first derived and simulated by Baker, Meiron, and Orszag in \cite{BaMeOr1984}, following the earlier derivation by Birkhoff \cite{Bi1962} and Rott \cite{Ro1956} for vortex sheets in 2D flows.